.png)

 Our Building

-Nestled right beside the Millpond on a former ship-building site, this building has always been home to our library.
-The building was completed in 1896, and slightly expanded in the 1970's to add a Meeting Room in the back (and a furnace), and the Children's Room on the side.
+Nestled right beside Mill Pond on a former ship-building site, this building has always been home to our library.
+The building was completed in 1896, and slightly expanded in the 1970's to add a meeting room in the back (and a furnace), and the children's playroom and reading room on the side.

 Our Librarian